Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1. WebApp signs-in users with Microsoft Identity (OIDC)/1.3. with work and school or personal accounts/README.md

 ## Optional: Restrict sign-in access to your application

-By default, when you use the dotnet core template with `SingleOrg` authentication option and follow the instructions in this guide to configure the application to use the Azure Active Directory v2.0 endpoint, both personal accounts - like outlook.com, live.com, and others - as well as Work or school accounts from any organizations that are integrated with Azure AD can sign in to your application.
+By default, when you use the dotnet core template with `SingleOrg` authentication option and follow the instructions in this guide to configure the application to use the Microsoft identity platform (fomerly Azure AD v2.0) endpoint, both personal accounts - like outlook.com, live.com, and others - as well as Work or school accounts from any organizations that are integrated with Azure AD can sign in to your application.
 These multi-tenant apps are typically used on SaaS applications.

+It's possible to restric the audience for your application by changing the audience in your application registration.

-To restrict accounts types that can sign in to your application, use one of the options:
+Note that, using the same application resgistration you've done, you can also restrict the accounts types that can sign in to your application, by using one of these options:

 ### Option 1: Restrict access to only Work and School accounts